SK-ALIJAN/Triptribe.com/README.md

 ## Triptribe.com
 <br>
 TripTribe.com is a travel and tour booking website where you can browse and book your dream vacation.
-From exotic destinations to thrilling adventures, our website offers a wide range of travel options.  <br>
+From exotic destinations to thrilling adventures, our website offers a wide range of travel options.  <br><br>
 <p align="center"><img src="https://github.com/SK-ALIJAN/Triptribe.com/assets/106768235/36828ded-f6d5-40c2-9edf-87c2a317fbb7"></p>